Anluhen/solar-web-app-backend/backend-system.spec.md

 - Each domain module declares controllers, DTOs, services, and entities.
 Abstract service interfaces provide injection tokens so implementations can be swapped.

 ## Database Migrations
 - `20240101000000-initial-schema` creates the base tables (envios, materiais, staff).
-Register it first; on existing databases run `typeorm migration:run --fake` so later migrations can apply without recreating tables.
 - `20250925164631-add-ufv-to-envios` adds the `ufv` column plus index.
 - `20251002120000-allow-separacao-status` rebuilds the status CHECK constraint to include `SEPARACAO`.

+**Migration Strategy**
+The CI/CD pipeline (`.gitlab-ci.yml`) executes migrations in two phases to handle both fresh and existing databases:
+1. `npm run typeorm -- migration:run --fake-only` marks all discovered migrations as completed in the TypeORM metadata table without executing them.
+On fresh databases, this is a no-op; on databases with existing schema (copied from another environment), this prevents re-creation attempts.
+2. `npm run migration:run` executes any pending migrations (those not yet marked complete).

+This two-phase approach safely handles both fresh deployments and cloned databases without manual intervention.

 ## API Endpoints
 ### Envios (`/envios`)